 You need to connect to the bus via the thermostat wires, preferably close to the thermostat.

-The Wemos needs to be powered with a USB adapter.
+The Wemos needs to be powered with a USB adapter (not included).

 The bigger 6,5mm plug is the iRT bus, however if you connect the Gateway there it connects the thermostat is series with the board and the thermostat doesn’t work properly anymore.

 As the modification is experimental and determined by trial and error based on just a few use cases, I cannot guarantee that it will work for everyone.

 If the board does not work in your setup, let me know so we can see if we can do something about it.

 If you buy one of these boards I have to manually modify an existing board.

 It may take a few days before I have time to do so.

 You can just order a board even if the status is ‘on backorder’.